Modular session types for objects: A Core Sequential Language

 We now present the formal syntax, operational semantics, and type system of a core sequential language.
-As usual, the formal language makes a number of simplifications with respect to the more practical syntax used in the examples in Section~\ref{sec:seq-example}. \begin{longitem} \item All objects are non-uniform, with session types, and are treated strictly linearly by the type system.
-A practical language would also need standard objects, treated non-linearly.
-Adding them to the type system, orthogonally to linear objects, is straightforward but complicates and obscures the typing rules. \item Every method has exactly one parameter.
-This does not affect expressivity, as multiple parameters can be passed within an object, and a dummy parameter can be added if necessary: we consider a method call of the form $\methcal{f}{m}{}$ as an abbreviation for $\methcal{f}{m}{\nullterm}$.
-It is easy to generalize the definitions to allow arbitrary numbers of parameters, but again at the expense of complicating the typing rules. \item Field access and assignment are defined in terms of a swap operation $\swap f e$ which puts the value of $e$ into the field $f$ and evaluates to the former content of $f$.
-This operation is formally convenient because, due to strict linearity, extracting the value of a field also requires updating its value to $\nullterm$.
-The normal assignment operation $f = e$ is an abbreviation for $\seq{\swap f e}{\nullterm}$ (where the sequence operator explicitly discards the former content of $f$) and field access as the standalone expression $f$ is an abbreviation for $\swap{f}{\nullterm}$. \item The formal system only uses Style 2, with method signatures appearing in session types and only there.
-This simplifies the treatment of subtyping and, when we consider a distributed language, of channels.
-It also supports a form of overloading, allowing a method to have different signatures at different points in the same session type. \item When a method is followed by a variant session type, the return type of the method is the special type $\linkthis$ rather than the set of labels from the variant. \end{longitem} Our prototype implementation, described briefly at the end of Section~\ref{sec:algorithm}, does not make these simplifications and its syntax is closer to that of Section~\ref{sec:seq-example}.
+As usual, the formal language makes a number of simplifications with respect to the more practical syntax used in the examples in Section~\ref{sec:seq-example}.
+We summarise below the main differences with what was discussed in the previous section; in Section~\ref{sec:seq-extensions}, we will discuss in more detail how some usual programming idioms, which would be expected in a full programming language, can be encoded into this formal core. \begin{longitem} \item Every method has exactly one parameter.
+This does not affect expressivity, as multiple parameters can be passed within an object, and a dummy parameter can be added if necessary: we consider a method call of the form $\methcal{f}{m}{}$ as an abbreviation for $\methcal{f}{m}{\nullterm}$. \item Field access and assignment are defined in terms of a swap operation $\swap f e$ which puts the value of $e$ into the field $f$ and evaluates to the former content of $f$.
+This operation is formally convenient because our type system forbids aliasing.
+In Java, the expression $f = e$ computes the result of $e$ and then both puts it into $f$ and evaluates to it, allowing expressions such as $g = (f = e)$ which create aliases; reading a field without removing its content also allows creation of aliases.
+The swap operation is a combined read-write which does not permit aliasing.